TheUsefulLists/UsefulMods/bugfixes/bugfixes_114.md

-# Bugfixing Mods
+# Bug Fixing Mods

-A list of bugfix mods for 1.14.x forge/fabric versions.
+A list of bug fixing mods for 1.14.x Fabric/Forge versions.

 Any suggestions/complaints?